 The Bowflex Xtreme 2SE is one of the most diverse home gyms in the Bowflex line, with over 70 exercises to choose from.
 The Bowflex Xtreme 2SE includes a range of accessories to help target specific areas of the body, all while remaining comfortable.
 Five-way functionality handgrips and ankle cuffs allow for multiple uses, and the ab strap gets you working on several areas of the core.
 The Bowflex Xtreme 2SE also includes an angled lat bar to hit different parts of the back.
 The squat station also allows the legs to be targeted.
 The Bowflex Xtreme 2SE starts at 210 pounds of resistance, but if you want more you can upgrade to 310 or even 410 pounds.

 To help get you started on the Xtreme 2SE, Bowflex includes 7 follow-along workouts to make the most out of your at-home machine.
 Additionally, there are 79 exercise diagrams within the owner's manual.
-You'll not run out of exercises any time soon.
+You'll not run out of exercise any time soon.

 The Bowflex Xtreme 2SE comes with an ergonomic high-density polyurethane cushioned adjustable seat.
 Many workout machines leave you wiggling around for comfort, the Xtreme 2E does not.